shrimpsizemoose/card-deck-api/README.md

 **NB the end slash** in path.

 Creates a Deck of cards.
-By default all 52 cards are used and the deck is created sequentially using standard [Preferans](https://en.wikipedia.org/wiki/Preferans) progression: ♠♣♦♥, that is "AS, 2S, 3S, ...QS, KS, AC, 2C, 3C, ...".
+By default, all 52 cards are used and the deck is created sequentially using standard [Preferans](https://en.wikipedia.org/wiki/Preferans) progression: ♠<♣<♦<♥, that is "AS, 2S, 3S, ...QS, KS, AC, 2C, 3C, ...".

 **URL Parameters for `POST /decks/`**